liferay/liferay-docs/develop/tutorials/articles/03-developing-liferay-applications/00-intro.markdown

 application server or servlet container.
 In Liferay 6.2 and prior versions, Liferay plugins were deployed as separate web applications.
 Thus, both Liferay and its plugins were installed alongside each other in the running application server or servlet container.
+However, Liferay 7 introduces a major improvement:
-However, Liferay 7 includes an OSGi-based module framework to which plugins are deployed.
+Liferay now includes an OSGi-based module framework to which plugins are deployed.
+Liferay's module framework makes it easier than ever for developers to create Liferay applications and to customize Liferay!

 +$$$